FelixIsaac/netflix-addictector/README.md

 # netflix-addictector
- A web browser extension that identifies, prevents, and helps with Netflix addiction
+ A web browser extension that prevents and helps with recovering Netflix addiction